sanch-jose/csv_to_xslx_azure/README.md

 Set up Azure Blob Storage and configure your environment variables:

 For the environment variable, set either "dev," "pre," or "pro" to specify your environment.

+### Connection string

+Set up the connection strin for each environment: "dev", "pre" and "pro".

+### ACLs
 For each environment, set the following environment variables:

 CLIENT_ID_DEV, CLIENT_SECRET_DEV, CLIENT_TENANT_ID_DEV, STORAGE_ACCOUNT_DEV (for the "dev" environment).